 Naga Siren and Morphling, after being widely detested for being ubiquitous at The International 2012, suffered heavy nerfs in 6.75.
 However, they slowly worked their way back into the meta by the time of The International 2013 where they became crowd pleasers.

 Lycanthrope was equally detested during The International 2012 but almost never seen during the tournament.
 Because he had an almost 100% Ban Rate across the event.
 He was given nerfs to where he snowballed the hardest: the jungle.
 His ability to jungle was crippled, and his reign of terror upon pub games ended.
-Now he is a really, really good pusher but not to obscene levels if you know how to handle him early in the game.
+Now he is a really, really good pusher but not to obscene levels if you know how to handle him.

 Sacred Cow: Comparing this game to another MOBA will get you obliterated on certain forums and imageboards.
 As can referring to it as a "MOBA" at all, as most fan prefer to just call it Dota.